CCBDA-UPC/Assignments-2020/Lab09.md

 18. Add notifications to your e-mail via a SNS topic.

-19. add some tracking tags
+19. Add some tracking tags
     - Project = ccbda lab
     - Cost-center = laboratory

-20. once the auto scalling group is running you will see that you have two more EC2 instances running.
+20. Once the auto scalling group is running you will see that you have two more EC2 instances running.

 ### Test your new system